thierry-kosamera/odkparser/README.md

 ## Goal:

-In the context of the Burundi PID, make the submissions downloaded from ODK Central compatible with the Kobo format and ease the data processing pipeline.
+This tool makes the submissions downloaded from ODK Central compatible with the Kobo format and ease the data processing pipeline.
 In this version, the asp field is splitted into 4 asp, asp2, asp3 and asp4 fields in order to be compatible with the existing arcGis scripts.

 A windows executable has been created from pkg: